Dr. José F. Moreno

 California State University, Long Beach

 Associate Professor of Latino Education & Policy Studies

 Chicano & Latino Studies Dept.

 Long Beach, CA 90840-1004

 Fax (562) 985.4631

-Dr. Moreno is currently the President of the Board of Education for the Anaheim City School District, one of the largest elementary school districts in California with over 19,000 students and an annual budget of over $180 million.
+Dr. Moreno was the President of the Board of Education for the Anaheim City School District from 2006-2016, one of the largest elementary school districts in California serving over 19,000 students and an annual budget of over $180 million.
 A father of four beautiful girls, Dr. Moreno and his wife, Lorena Moreno, are among the founding parents of the only Dual Language Immersion Program in Anaheim.